 The majority of panel members may only read the abstract and possibly leaf through the proposals when they are discussed in the panel meetings.
 The abstract should therefore present the essence of your project, including the scientific challenge/knowledge gap, novel approach, objectives, potential impact, unique features.
+It can also be helpful to mention the existence of relevant preliminary work/recent promising results of the PI already in the abstract.

-Remarks on CV and Track Record
+Specific Remarks on CV, Track Record and Resources